1986–87 AEK Athens F.C. season: Overview

 In the summer of 1986, AEK Athens continued to be administratively at the hands of Andreas Zafiropoulos.
 The reactions of the fans towards the administration became even more intense, while the financial problems began to appear in the club.
-Nevertheless, AEK proceeded with the transfers of Dimitris Pittas from PAOK, Giorgos Peppes from Ethnikos Piraeus and Georgiadis from Anagennisi Arta, while in the winter transfer window they were also strengthened with Rajko Janjanin, from OFI.
-At the same time, however, Esterházy left for Panathinaikos and Ballis returned to Aris.
+Nevertheless, AEK proceeded with the transfers of Dimitris Pittas from PAOK, Giorgos Peppes from Ethnikos Piraeus and Lampros Georgiadis from Anagennisi Arta.
 As for the wheel of the team, Zafiropoulos decided to entrust it to a practitioner of the Dutch "school" and brought Ab Fafié to Athens and signed him on July 7.
-The Dutch coach presented himself as a strict coach and from his first days on the yellow and black bench and punished various players in order to impose himself in the locker rooms of the club.
+The Dutch coach presented himself as a strict coach and from his first days on the yellow and black bench and punished various players in order to impose himself in the locker rooms.
 The expectations in his person were high, but his term at AEK was crowned with absolute failure.
 AEK faced many problems beyond the financial ones.
-Thomas Mavros was suffering from injuries and Esterházy was in bad condition.
+Thomas Mavros was suffering from injuries and Márton Esterházy was in bad condition.
 In addition, AEK started the championship with 3 points deducted, from a punishment that they "carried" from the previous season, due to the "Chrysovitsianos" case.
-The team continued to use the Athens Olympic Stadium as their home ground and this would be another "weight" during the season.
+The team continued to use the Athens Olympic Stadium as their home ground and this would be another burden throughout the season.

 AEK started the championship badly.
 Even though they prevailed in difficult grounds, such as Aris Stadium and Alkazar Stadium, they won at home only once against PAS Giannina in the 2nd matchday.
 It was noteworthy that it took 5 months to win again at home.
 In the UEFA Cup, AEK were unlucky since they were drawn against Internazionale of Giovanni Trapattoni with players such as Pasarella, Rummenigge and Bergomi.
 In the first match at San Siro, AEK stood with the demands and surprised by their performance, especially in the first half during which they had the opportunity to score a goal.
 However, in the second half, they conceded the two goals that shaped the final result, in a match that was attended by about 1,000 Greek fans.
 In Athens, Inter took the lead very quickly and ended the qualifying case.
 However, the players of AEK tried their best and had two opportunities in the first half, while in the second there was a significant improvement with the creation of several dangerous chances, but without scoring a goal.
 At the end of the first half, the Swedish referee, Eriksson did not count AEK's goal, as he whistled for half time in a corner kick while the ball was midair and fractions of a second before the ball reached the net, to everyone's surprise, which irritated the crowd.